18F/handbook/pages/general-information-and-resources/chicago.md

 way in, though we recommend getting on at **Adams/Wabash** on your way out (unless you want to get a tour of the entire Chicago loop).
-While the Orange Line doesn't run 24/7 like the Blue, it does have regular service between 4:30 a.m. and 1 a.m., covering pretty much any reasonable flight departure/arrival times.
+While the Orange Line doesn't run 24/7 like the Blue, it does have regular service between 4:30 a.m. and 1 a.m., covering most reasonable flight departure/arrival times.

 ## Getting around